Fakiri-ismail/Solana-Trading-Bot/README.md

 ```

 ### 2. Create a `.env` File
-In the main directory, rename the file `.env_examaple` to  `.env_examaple` and fill in the empty fields
+In the main directory, rename the file `.env_examaple` to  `.env` and fill in the empty fields.
 The `.env` file will store sensitive information needed for interacting with the Solana blockchain, your wallet and various API services.